Things That Put Me at Risk of Developing Type 2 Diabetes

 I am a living witness of someone who had high blood pressure and developed type 2 diabetes.
 If you are someone suffering from high blood pressure, consider taking precautions to lower your blood pressure because it could help reduce the risk of getting type 2 diabetes.

 Let's welcome the well-known culprit, a risk factor for many different diseases worldwide, which is smoking.
 Smoking was a habit I picked up at a very young age.
 I haven't smoked in over 20 years now.

 Another one of my choices earlier in life was drinking alcohol.
 This is just some advice that I learned, but if I had known 30 years ago what I know now, I would have a life of fewer pains and fewer diseases if I refrained from drinking.
 Alcohol took me down a road that I didn't need to travel.

 Connection between PCOS and diabetes

-Polycystic ovary syndrome (PCOS) is when cysts develop in the ovaries, causing hormonal and other imbalances.
+Polycystic ovary syndrome (PCOS) causes hormonal imbalances and may lead to cysts developing in the ovaries.
 A concerning complication of PCOS is insulin resistance, which can lead to type 2 diabetes.
 My mother had developed this, but of course, I didn't have a clue what this was.
 If you are concerned about PCOS, talk to your doctor and get checked for this.2

 Losing weight helped me manage diabetes